Adequate Shelter

 Share information on social media about laws that restrict tethering in your area or the benefits of abandoning the practice altogether.
 Post stories or videos that showcase positive alternatives to tethering.

-Support Community Programs for Low-Income Pet Owners
+Support Community Programs for Pet Owners Facing Financial Insecurity or Low Income

 Ending the practice of dog tethering requires a combination of education, advocacy, and direct support.
 By raising awareness about the harmful effects of tethering, promoting humane alternatives, and supporting policy changes, you can help make a significant difference in the lives of dogs and their owners.
 Every action counts toward creating a safer and more compassionate world for dogs.